-Spanning twelve years in the life of a Texan boy (Ellar Coltrane) from fresh faced innocent to philosophising student, Richard Linklater’s multi-award winning epic Boyhood is perhaps the most stunning film achievement in the last decade.
-An astonishingly ambitious project, Linklater uses the lives of an ordinary family to create something extraordinary; a universal story almost anybody can recognise within themselves.
+Spanning twelve years in the life of a Texan boy (Ellar Coltrane) from fresh-faced innocent to philosophizing student, Richard Linklater’s multi-award-winning epic Boyhood is perhaps the most stunning film achievement in the last decade.
+An astonishingly ambitious project, Linklater uses the lives of an ordinary family to create something extraordinary; a universal story almost anybody can recognize within themselves.

-Starting with six year old Mason as he gazes up at the sky, whole life ahead of him, Linklater rapidly moves through the years, making us discover Mason’s family for ourselves.
-Single mother Olivia (Patricia Arquette) is loving and devoted, but always falls in love with the wrong men.
+Starting with six-year-old Mason as he gazes up at the sky, his whole life ahead of him, Linklater rapidly moves through the years, making us discover Mason’s family for ourselves.
+Single mother Olivia (Patricia Arquette) is loving and devoted but always falls in love with the wrong men.
 Absent father Mason Sr. (Ethan Hawke) wants to be the cool parent, despite being a penniless slacker.
-Mason, meanwhile, is a sharp young boy who rebels against his authoritarian parental figures (abusive alcoholics and strict war veterans), becoming a drug smoking, pacifist artist.
+Mason, meanwhile, is a sharp young boy who rebels against his authoritarian parental figures (abusive alcoholics and strict war veterans), becoming a drug-smoking, pacifist artist.

 Rather than focus on the explosive moments in Mason’s life, Linklater observes the tiny, insignificant moments that are definitive to Mason’s character.
 Boyhood is never more alive than riding in the car with Mason Sr., bickering with Mason’s sister (Lorelei Linklater, the director’s daughter), or witnessing the despair of Olivia’s failed marriage.